nate-leake/Mood/README.md

 # Mood
-Mood not only tracks what contributes to your daily mood, but connects you to the global mood.
-Your daily mood entry anonymously contributes to global statstics which represent how people all over the world feel that day.
+Mood tracks what contributes to your daily mood, and provides global insights to how people feel.
+Your daily mood entry anonymously contributes to global statstics which represent how people all over the world feel about a number of topics.